talexcrowell/sniffyboy/README.md

 ```

 ## Overview
-A simple packet sniffer that logs network traffic for a designated amount of time.
+A simple packet sniffer that logs outgoing network traffic for a designated amount of time.

 ## Features
 - Intercepts, dissects, and translates packets within a network
 - Maintains a log of every interception within that scanning session in an excel file
-- Each scan adds another worksheet to the main excel workbook making accessing all logs simple and convenient
+- Allows user to directly access log file after creation